Why Doodles Are Not The Family Dogs You Think They AreFebruary 26, 2020 2020-08-03 13:35

 With that said, Doodles definitely are not a low-maintenance breed.
 They will require training, and maybe quite a lot of it.
 They will need you to show them how to channel all that energy and put it to good use instead of mischief.

 Doodles are prone to barking quite a bit, being mouthy, humping, counter-surfing, jumping up on everybody and everything when not shown how you want them to behave.
+Some can be prone to barrier frustration or reactivity.
+They will need positively enforced but consistent boundaries.
 Remember, they are a high-drive cross of working breeds, as as such:

 They will not train themselves.